'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 My answer was derived from the details that Mr Craig had acknowledged of the killer, the missing finger on the left hand, and the cigar that he smoked.
 That I had detected, when I was speaking to Mr Morrison at the Police Station, as he had given me the letter, and took out of his coat a cigar.
 Mr Morrison or Callum MacClure had been erroneously released from the asylum in Edinburgh and had begun his killing spree in Aberdeen.

-He lived in Crouden Bay, and commuted by train to the city, to commit his reprehensible crimes of vility.
+He had lived in Crouden Bay, and commuted by train to the city, to commit his reprehensible crimes of vility.
 He paid Mr Craig the sexton handsomely, to transport the bodies to miscellaneous areas of Aberdeen, whilst he absconded justice, by taking the train.

 Of course, the memorable seal of the letter was what sealed his decisive demise.